Fokke-/bartender.js/README.md

 Type: `number` (milliseconds), Default: `150`

-If bar is opened when there's already another active bar, the open bar will be closed and the library will pause for the given time before opening the another bar.
+If bar is opened when there's already another active bar, the open bar will be closed and the process will pause for the given time before opening the another bar.

 ## API